SOFTS-London cocoa prices slip, raw sugar consolidates

 * Overall sentiment remained bullish, however, due to supply tightness with a global deficit widely forecast for both the current 2022/23 season and the upcoming 2023/24 season that begins on Oct.
 1.

 * Cocoa arrivals at ports in top grower Ivory Coast since the start of the season on Oct.
-1 had reached 2.327 million metric tons by Sept.
-17, down 4.8% from the same period last season, exporters estimated on Monday.
+1 had reached 2.327 million tons by Sept.
+17, down 4.8% from the same period last season.

 SUGAR